 Learning the Japanese language is highly encouraged.
 Japan’s fabric of reality is mainly composed of a linguistic matrix, so the more Japanese language skill you have the easier it will be for you to function in the country.

-If you have tattoos, you won’t be refused entrance, but it may affect your enjoyment of the experience to some extent (you may be asked to leave an onsen, hot spring resort, if we go.)
+If you have tattoos, you won’t be refused entrance, but it may affect your enjoyment of the experience to some extent (e.g. you may be asked to leave an onsen, hot spring resort.)

 - Health and Safety: Acclimatization—Your body needs time to adjust to the time difference.
 We understand the health issues and schedule periods of ample rest and relaxation.